How Can Braided Styles Not Be Rough On Edges?

 Remember The Words 'Low Manipulation'

 From personal experience, I know that manipulating your braids too much can cause your hair that is exposed at the root to twist and thin out.
-Too much twisting coupled with a braid attached to a thinner strand is begging for a bald spot.
+Too much twisting coupled with a braid attached to a thinner strand of hair is begging for a bald spot.